stephenott0205/lab1/README.md

 On the next dialog, select

     Use auto-import

-You will also need to provide the Project SDK, select the Java 1.7 SDK that should be installed on the CU CS VM.
-This can alternatively be done from the IntelliJ welcome screen, under Configure > Project Defaults > Project Structure).
-In the CU CS VM, the path to the Java 1.7 SDK is

-    /usr/lib/jvm/java-1.7.0-openjdk-amd64/lib

 If you want to be able to navigate to definitions in external sources, you can select to download sources and docs before hitting Finish.

 Here is the IntelliJ documentation on [import](https://www.jetbrains.com/idea/help/getting-started-with-sbt.html#import_project).